nordic-doki/fw-nrfconnect-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 Sample output
 =============

-The following output is logged on the terminal:
+The following output is displayed in the terminal:

 .. code-block:: console